mendix/docs/content/en/docs/appstore/platform-supported-content/modules/genai/conversational-ui.md

 ##### Message Snippets {#snippet-messages}

 The messages snippets are already part of the [Chat Interface Snippets](#snippet-chat-interface), but can be used individually in your custom setup if needed.
-They contain the content of the messages list view.
+They contain the content of a single message, for example to be used in a list view.

 The following versions are available and can be swapped as needed: